blockhackersio/paypunk/README.md

 - **Signing/wallet separation** — Keys live in a separate process (`keypunkd`) or on an entirely air-gapped device (the mobile signer app).
 The wallet daemon never holds key material.
 This makes offline signing, hardware wallets, and multi-signature flows natural extensions rather than bolted-on features.
 - **Multi-token by design** — Chain-specific logic is isolated behind `Protocol` and `SignerProtocol` traits.
 Zcash and Ethereum are the first two implementations; adding a new chain means implementing those traits, not rearchitecting the wallet.

 The IPC layer (Unix sockets + tactix actors) means frontends can be built in any technology — the current TUI is a throwaway first draft.
 The same backend serves a CLI for scripting, a TUI for interactive use, a web bridge for QR-based signing, and future desktop/mobile apps.
+The transport is designed to be swappable — the `UnixSocketTransport` encapsulates all I/O behind a framed read/write interface, so a TCP or TLS transport could be added for remote/web deployment without changing the actor code.
+Sensitive payloads (passwords, mnemonics) are end-to-end encrypted at the application layer using X25519 + AES-256-GCM before being sent over IPC, and every message is authenticated with a per-message Blake2b MAC derived from an X25519 key exchange.

 Think of this not as "a Zcash wallet with a TUI and an offline signer" but as a **scriptable, privacy-first wallet framework** ready to extend to whatever protocols matter next.